Germany 'delighted' by UN chief Antonio Guterres' 2nd term | DW | 29.01.2021

 "In the past four years, he demonstrated great skills and foresight in steering the United Nations through difficult times and contributed significantly to bolstering peace and security," Merkel and Maas said in a joint statement.

-Guterres, a former diplomat and prime minister of Portugal, has serv ased secretary general of the UN since 2017.
+Guterres, a former prime minister of Portugal, has served as secretary general of the UN since 2017 and plans to run for another five-year term.

+The 71-year-old outlined his priorities for the year ahead in a speech to the UN General Assembly on Thursday.

+"2020 brought us tragedy and peril," he said.
+"2021 must be the year to change gear and put the world on track.
+We need to move from death to health, from disaster to reconstruction, from despair to hope, from business as usual to transformation."

 It added that Germany appreciated cooperation on "major issues such as climate change and health as well as efforts to promote peace in Libya."